This is my story of how God saved me, and changed my life. (1000 words/4-6 min read)

 My Life After recommitting my Life to Christ

-To be clear, I am still a work in progress, and I know I’m far from perfect!
+To be clear, I am still a work in progress, and will be until the day I die.
+I know I’m far from perfect!
 I make my fair share of mistakes, and bad decisions, just like everyone else.

 By no means do I use this as an excuse, but having a chronic mental illness means that everyday brings its own struggles.
 Despite this, I began making positive changes in my life.

 I changed my overall attitude from pleasing Jordan to pleasing God.
 I realized that I couldn’t live life without having, and pursuing a relationship with Jesus.
 Anything else would just be existing.

 I stopped running away from God, and started running to Him.
 I do this by consistently reading the Bible, praying, and attending church.
 I take time as well to focus on supportive habits, like doing devotionals.

 I used to consider myself an intellect until God showed me how foolish my ways were.
 I began to see how Godly wisdom is worth pursuing over any amount of worldly wealth, so I stopped putting my security in a job, or income, and started putting it in my relationship with Jesus.

 I used to be very shy about my faith, and telling others about how Jesus has changed my life, but that’s not the case anymore.
 Let’s be real, my testimony is on the world wide web!

 My faith was weak, perhaps dead, and meaningless altogether.
 But now instead of constantly looking like a hypocrite, and misrepresenting God’s truth, I am working towards making progress, not perfection.